senghorn/caretechers/Frontend/README.md

 Note: These instructions are specifically for iPhone users, as this project is tailored for the iPhone.
 Instructions may differ for Android users.
 If you are an Android user, we recommend visiting [these React Native docs](https://reactnative.dev/docs/environment-setup) for more information.

+### Optional - Configuring backend address

+If you want the frontend to use your locally-running backend, navigate to the `config.js` file in the `Frontend/constants/` directory.
+Then, set the value of the `local_ip` variable to be your computer's IP address.
+Then, change the value of `ip` to be equal to `local_ip` rather than `aws_ip`.